oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       -  Target Type = we will select ***Pluggable Database***.
 Desired target type, which can be Grid, RAC or SIDB.
       -  Operation = we will select ***Update***.
 Name of the operation, which can be update (patch) or upgrade.
       -  Type to filter = Optional, can be left blank.
 Selection criteria to highlight only those targets which qualify the selection, such as database naming.
-      -  Working Directory = We can use default value /tmp.
-This is the location where log files will be created.

       We will select check box for ***PDB - Finance***, as we want to patch it to higher version and select ***Next***.